liccowee/uframe.mvvm/README.md

 # uframe.mvvm
 uFrame MVVM is MVVM Framework implemented by uFrame visual coding engine.
-Maintain of uFrame.MVVM Unity framework.
+Keep maintenance of uFrame.MVVM Unity framework.
 Fix as many bug as possible and add features.

 ## What's the purposes?
 1. Save the importing process hassle by avoiding to download `PackageManager` and `csharp60` for setting up uFrame.